ieee-eduvis/ieee-eduvis.github.io/index.md

 See the [full proposal here](https://arxiv.org/abs/2303.10708).

+## Program

+* **9.00 - 9:10:** Workshop Opening & Outline
+* **9:10 - 9:40:** Keynote: Data Storytelling in Learning Analytics … and its intertwined relationship with visualisation literacy (Dr. Roberto Martinez-Maldonado, Monash University)
+* **9:40 - 10:15:** Paper session (part 1)

+**10:15 - 10:45:** Coffee Break

+* **10:45 - 11:20:** Paper session (part 2)
+* **11:20 - 12:00:** OpenMic VisActivies, WrapUp

+## Keynote

+**Title:** Data Storytelling in Learning Analytics … and its intertwined relationship with visualisation literacy

+Data is omnipresent, yet that doesn't necessarily make us more knowledgeable.
+The ultimate goal of data analytics is to extract key insights from data to inform decision-making.
+In education, this is the mission of the fast-growing field of Learning Analytics.
+This area employs a variety of data-centric tools, from data visualizations to intricate predictive models, to enhance teaching and learning.
+Yet, the primary objective is to "close the analytics loop" by delivering actionable feedback or recommendations directly to students and educators.
+This presents a challenge in human-data interaction.
+Currently, most end-user learning analytics interfaces rely on dashboards featuring various data visualizations, which are often complex and hard to interpret by students and teachers.
+But the question remains: Can we do better than simply showing charts to students and teachers?

+In this keynote, I will discuss about our most recent work in bringing Data Storytelling to Learning Analytics in various collaborative learning settings.
+This is an emerging approach that shifts the focus from visualising data points to the narratives that can be derived from them.
+This can be accomplished in several ways, such as combining visualizations with narrative to convey insights, crafting text-based learning analytics tools, experimenting with alternative visualisation techniques like data comics, or developing analytics tools that teachers can use to guide students' reflection.
+We have also explored whether data storytelling provides more support to audiences with lower visualization literacy.

+**BIO:** Dr. Roberto Martinez-Maldonado received the Ph.D. degree in Information Technologies from the University of Sydney, in 2014.
+He is currently a Senior Lecturer of Learning Analytics and Human-Computer Interaction with the Faculty of Information Technology and Coordinator of the Centre for Learning Analytics with Monash University, Melbourne, VIC, Australia.
+He is a co-author of numerous research papers.
+He is the first Mexican-Australian to win the Swiss-based Jacobs Foundation Research Fellowship (2021–23) for his pioneering research in Human-Centred AI in Education.
+His research focuses on advancing the understanding of socio-technical issues around the use of artificial intelligence in education, promoting the use of human-centred methodologies to create learning analytics interfaces with integrity and enhancing authentic learning spaces with multimodal data-intensive computing capabilities.
+He has been Program Chair of the International Conference on Learning Analytics and Knowledge and the International Conference of Artificial Intelligence in Education and he is a regular Associate Chair of the Learning and Education subcommittee of the SIGCHI Conference on Human Factors in Computing Systems.
+He is Associate Editor of the International Journal of Artificial Intelligence in Education.

 ## Workshop goals and scope of topics

 With this workshop, we want to achieve the following goals: